ai4os/DEEPaaS/CONTRIBUTING.md

 Tox uses `py.test` under the hood, hence it supports the same syntax for selecting tests.

-For further information please consult the `pytest usage docs`_.
+For further information please consult the [pytest usage docs](https://docs.pytest.org/en/latest/usage.html#specifying-tests-selecting-tests).

 To run a particular test class with tox::